 I feel ________.

-without having to justify, explain, defend or prove my pain.
+No justification, no explanation, no need to defend or prove my pain.

 My friend helped me see that when we believe the people we love, we empower them and allow them to exhale and just be.
-We give them space to be in pain without making them work at explaining it.
+We give them space to be in pain without adding more to their already overflowing plate by making them work at explaining it.
+And believe me, it’s work.